Milan Badelj: Loan to Fiorentina

 On 5 August 2019, Badelj joined Fiorentina on loan until 30 June 2020 with an option to buy.
 On 3 September 2019 he wore captain armband in 1–1 draw against Parma, despite being a loaned player, due to absence of regular captain Germán Pezzella.
 It was the first time for Badelj to being captain since his comeback.
-Fiorentina chose not to activate the obligation and Badelj returned to Lazio at the end of the spell.
+Fiorentina chose not to activate the option and Badelj returned to Lazio at the end of the spell.

 Genoa

 On 16 September 2020, Badelj signed a three-year contract with Genoa.

-On February 20, 2021, he scored his first goal for the club, as he equalized at the last minute of a match against Hellas Verona: in that occasion, he celebrated by recreating the number 13 with his fingers pointed to the sky, as a way to pay tribute to his late friend and former team-mate Davide Astori (in fact, the Italian defender had used to wear the number 13 shirt until his tragic death).
+On 20 February 2021, he scored his first goal for the club, as he equalized at the last minute of a match against Hellas Verona: in that occasion, he celebrated by recreating the number 13 with his fingers pointed to the sky, as a way to pay tribute to his late friend and former team-mate Davide Astori (in fact, the Italian defender had used to wear the number 13 shirt until his tragic death).

+Retirement from playing

+On 21 August 2025, Dinamo Zagreb announced that Badelj agreed to return to the club for a position at the club's academy.